Review | Jeff VanderMeer’s ‘Hummingbird Salamander’ is a gripping eco-thriller full of cinematic set pieces

 Hummingbird Salamander

-By Paul VanderMeer
+By Jeff VanderMeer

 MCD.
 368 pp. $27